There are many types of organizations that offer diverse types of resources, services, information and support.

 - Find an LSVT-Certified Clinician (You can search LSVT LOUD speech-language clinicians and LSVT BIG physical and occupational therapists)

 *To find out if there are allied health professionals near you who have completed the Allied Team Training for Parkinson’s (ATTP) program, call our Helpline at 1-800-4PD-INFO (473-4636).
-ATTP is a Parkinson’s Foundation program that helps allied health professionals (physical, occupational and speech therapists, social workers, nurses, music therapists and others) develop a deeper understanding and appreciation of the skills needed to help people living with PD.
+ATTP is a Parkinson’s Foundation program that helps allied health professionals (physical, occupational and A specialist in the diagnosis and treatment of speech and language disorders.
+Can also assess and treat swallowing difficulties., social workers, nurses, music therapists and others) develop a deeper understanding and appreciation of the skills needed to help people living with PD.

 You and your loved one might be eligible for various government programs.
 Call or visit their sites for information and to find out if you qualify.